-It seems odd that a race worth $400,000 in the middle of January could be overshadowed but that’s exactly the situation that faces the Magic Millions Cup.
+in recent years the prize money has been $400,000 but as of 2018 the prize money for the Magic Millions Cup is a lucrative $1million.
 The event is held during the Gold Coast’s prestigious Magic Millions Racing Carnival, the most important period all year for the Gold Coast Turf Club.

 The Magic Millions Cup is worth a million dollars so there’s plenty on the line but it’s far from the biggest event on the program.